Pneumanifest/AccelFlasher/README.md

 # AccelFlasher
-## Make a backup of your .cfg files just in case.
+## Make a backup of your .cfg files before continuing, just in case.
 Its smart to have a backup anyway, so just do it.

 ### What is this?
 A simple script to flash and set up Bigtreetech LIS2DW v1 and ADXL345 v2 accelerometers.